 Initially it seemed as if the odds were stacked against the Black Prince.
 His army was vastly outnumbered and he offered to return the loot he had plundered during his march.
 However, John was convinced the English did not stand any chance in battle and refused.

 The battle was again won by the archers, many of whom were veterans of Crecy.
-King John was captured marking the end of the first episode in this war.
+King John was captured, his son the Dauphin, Charles, was left to rule: faced with populist uprisings and a widespread feeling of discontent, the first episode of the war (often known as the Edwardian episode) is generally seen to have concluded after Poitiers.

 3. The Battle of Agincourt: 25 October 1415

 With the French King Charles suffering mental health problems, Henry V decided to grab the chance to rekindle England’s old claims in France.
-He invaded Normandy and laid siege to Harfleur.
-However, he was held up long enough for the French to raise an army against him.
+After negotiations fell through – the English still had the French king John and were demanding ransom payments – Henry invaded Normandy and laid siege to Harfleur.
+French forces were not assembled fast enough to relieve Harfleur but they did put enough pressure on English forces to force them into battle at Agincourt.

 4. The Siege of Orleans: 12 October 1428 – 8 May 1429